patrickkunka/easydropdown/README.md

 Provided your styles respect the interface defined in [IClassNames](./src/Config/Interfaces/IClassNames.ts), you should be able to pass a reference to the imported `styles` object directly into the EasyDropDown configuration.

-If you are using TypeScript and CSS Modules, an EasyDropDown [CSS type definition](./demos/themes/theme.css.d.ts) is provided to assist you in authoring custom styles.
+If you are using TypeScript and CSS Modules, an EasyDropDown [CSS type definition](./demos/themes/theme.css.d.ts) is provided to assist you in authoring custom styles, in which case you would import your styles using `import * as styles from './styles.css'`.

 ## TypeScript Support